JazzXHiro/Obsidian/1 - Rough Notes/OOAD Temp.md

 3. **Loading:** This is the final step where the transformed data is loaded into the target data warehouse database.
 Given the huge volume of data that often needs to be loaded in a short time, this process must be optimized for performance.

+#### **Q9: What is the KDD (Knowledge Discovery in Data) process?**

+**A9:** KDD, also known as Data Mining, is the process of discovering previously unknown relationships and patterns in large datasets.
+The KDD process involves the following steps:

+1. **Data Cleaning:** Noise and inconsistent data are removed.

+2. **Data Integration:** Multiple data sources are combined into a single dataset.

+3. **Data Selection:** Data relevant to the specific analysis task is retrieved from the database.

+4. **Data Transformation:** Data is transformed or consolidated into forms suitable for mining, often through summary or aggregation operations.

+5. **Data Mining:** Intelligent methods and algorithms are applied to the data to extract patterns.

+6. **Pattern Evaluation:** The extracted data patterns are evaluated to identify useful information.

+7. **Knowledge Presentation:** The discovered knowledge is represented and presented to the user, often using visualization techniques or reports.

 ---
 # Reference